aliciagorton/03-JavaScript-Password-Generator/README.md

 ## Instructions:

-* Create a new, randomly generated, and secure password.
+* Create a new randomly generated secure password.
-* Click button to generate a password
+* User click button to generate a password
 * A series of prompts will allow user to choose from character's available for password.
-    * Prompt for length of password
+    * Prompt display for desired length of password
         * must be between 8 - 128 character's long
-    * Prompt for if user would like; lowercase, uppercase, numeric, and/or special characters.
+    * Three Ok/canel display's will allow user to decided between; lowercase, uppercase, numeric, and/or special characters.
 * When all prompts are anwsered and at least one character type is selected a password is generated that matches the selected criteria.
 * Password will be generated in window for user.
 ### Character's Available:
 * Lowercase a-z
 * Uppercase A-Z
 * Numers 0-9
-* Special Character's (!,@,#,$,%,^,&,*)
+* Special Character's (!,@,#,$,%,^,&,*,~,`,;,:)

 ## Future actions